Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Introduction

 \noi This manifold comes to us naturally equipped with a smooth surjective map $F: M\to\sympp$ defined by \be F(U,D) = UDU^T. \ee

-\noi {To define the set of eigen-decompositions corresponding to a single SPD matrix,} for each $X\in \sympp$, we define the {\em fiber over $X$} to be the set \ben \E_X := F^{-1}(X) = \{(U,D)\in M : UDU^T=X\} \een \noi The relation $\sim$ on $M$ defined by lying in the same fiber---i.e. $(U,D)\sim (V,\L)$ if and only if $F(U,D)=F(V,\L)$---is an equivalence relation.
+\noi {To name the set of eigen-decompositions corresponding to a single SPD matrix,} for each $X\in \sympp$, we define the {\em fiber over $X$} to be the set \ben \E_X := F^{-1}(X) = \{(U,D)\in M : UDU^T=X\}. \een \noi The relation $\sim$ on $M$ defined by lying in the same fiber---i.e. $(U,D)\sim (V,\L)$ if and only if $F(U,D)=F(V,\L)$---is an equivalence relation.
 The quotient space $M/\sim$ (the set of equivalence classes, endowed with the quotient topology) is canonically identified with $\sympp$.
-It should be noted that $F$ is not a submersion (cf. \cite{Absil2009, CE1975}), and that $M$ is {\em not} a fiber bundle over $\sympp$; as we will see explicitly later, the fibers are not all mutually diffeomorphic (or of the same dimension).
+It should be noted that $F$ is not a submersion (cf. \cite{Absil2009, CE1975}), and that $M$ is {\em not} a fiber bundle over $\sympp$; as we will see explicitly later, the fibers are not all mutually diffeomorphic (or even of the same dimension).

-The different structures of fibers then naturally lead to a stratification of $\sympp$ and $M$.
+The different structures of fibers naturally lead to a stratification of $\sympp$ and $M$.
 The stratum to which an $X \in \sympp$ belongs depends on the diffeomorphism type of $\E_X$.
-The stratification based on the fibers is equivalent to stratifications by orbit-type and eigenvalue-multiplicity type.
+As we shall see in Section \ref{sect:three-stratification}, this stratification based on ``fiber types'' is equivalent to stratifications by orbit-type and by eigenvalue-multiplicity type.

-The strata of $\sympp$ and $M$ are determined by the patterns of eigenvalue multiplicities, and are labeled by partitions of the integer $p$ and the set $\{1,\ldots,p\}$.
+The strata of $\sympp$ and $M$ are determined by patterns of eigenvalue multiplicities, and are labeled by partitions of the integer $p$ and the set $\{1,\ldots,p\}$.
 We will always assume $p>1$, the case $p=1$ being uninteresting.
 For each $p$, one can obtain the numbers of strata (of $\sympp$ and $M$), the dimension of each stratum, and the diffeomorphism type of fibers belonging to each stratum.
 Several group-actions are involved, and the deepest understanding comes from identifying the relevant groups and the various actions.